Explicit Acyclic Models and (Co)Chain Operations: Functorial Chain Maps

-In this section we return to our main program and recover the Berger-Fresse equivariant functorial chain map of [3], as a special case of the explicit equivariant functorial acyclic model construction discussed in Section 8 of Part I. We can replace $\cS_*^{bf}(n)$ by $\cS_*^{aj}(n)$ or $\cS_*^{ms}(n)$ by composing with the isomorphisms between surjection complexes constructed in Section 15, since up to sign these isomorphisms preserve the chosen basis elements.
+In this first section of Part III of our paper we return to our main program and recover the Berger-Fresse equivariant natural transformation chain map of [3], as a special case of the explicit equivariant functorial standard procedure construction discussed in Section 8 of Part I. We will denote the standard procedure map by $\gamma$, and the goal will be to prove $\Phi = \gamma$ after we give the Berger-Fresse formula for $\Phi$.\\

+We can replace $\cS_*^{bf}(n)$ by $\cS_*^{aj}(n)$ or $\cS_*^{ms}(n)$ by composing with the isomorphisms between surjection complexes constructed in Section 15, since up to sign these isomorphisms preserve the chosen basis elements.
 It is somewhat trickier but true that the composition is also the standard procedure map.
 In this section, we deal only with the chain complex structures.
 In Sections 19 and 20 below we return to the discussion and bring in the operad structures of the Barratt-Eccles and surjection operads, following a review of some basic concepts about operads in Section 18.
-Subsection 18.2 carefully treats the Eilenberg-Zilber operad.\\
+Subsection 18.3 carefully treats the $End$ and $CoEnd$ operads for chain complexes and the related Eilenberg-Zilber operad of functorial chain operations $\cZ(n) = HOM_{func}(N_*( - ), N_*( - )^{\otimes n})$.\\

 We choose the $\FF[\Sigma_n]$ basis of $\cS_k^{bf}(n)$ consisting of $b =( b_1, b_2, \ldots, b_{n+k})$ so that the initial occurrences of $\{1,2, \ldots, n\}$ occur in that order.
-With $e = 1 \in \FF[\Sigma_n] = \cS^{bf}_0(n)$, the map $\phi \colon \cS_0^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ is the equivariant extension of the $n$-fold Alexander-Whitney multidiagonal map $\delta^{(n)} \colon \{e\} \otimes N_*(X) = N_*(X) \to N_*(X)^{\otimes n}$, in both the Berger-Fresse and functorial standard procedure contexts.
+With $e = 1 \in \FF[\Sigma_n] = \cS^{bf}_0(n)$, the map $ \cS_0^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ is the equivariant extension of the $n$-fold Alexander-Whitney multidiagonal map $\delta^{(n)} \colon \{e\} \otimes N_*(X) = N_*(X) \to N_*(X)^{\otimes n}$, in both the Berger-Fresse $\Phi$ and functorial standard procedure $\gamma$ contexts.
 The left action of $g \in \Sigma_n$ on $N_*(X)^{\otimes n}$ is given by where $(-1)^k$ is a Koszul sign, as explained in Section 3 of Part I.